Reverence For The Word Of God

 Now it’s absolutely impossible to actually have a “log” in your eye.
 The word translated “log” doesn’t mean a twig or even a stick.
 It means a LOG, a BEAM!
 Jesus used an analogy here, which depicts something that is literally impossible to exist in “real life”.

-So you see that when MAN says that a parable, or a short story cannot depict anything that is not true to life, they evidently didn’t tell Jesus about that “rule”.
+So you see that when MAN says that a parable, or a short story cannot depict anything that is not true to life, they’re simply not correct.
 Jesus told earthly stories, which had heavenly meanings, and He made analogies that are NOT physically possible, and which are NOT “true to life”.

 But in most cases, it only takes a little bit of common sense to see what is figurative and what is literal in the bible.
 In the next lesson, I’ll give you some examples of figurative stories and symbolisms that DO give many people trouble when trying to interpret the proper meaning.